Accusoft/PCC-Viewer-CSharp-Database-Demo/README.md

-# PCC Viewer CSharp Database Demo
+# PrizmDoc CSharp Database Demo

-The following is sample code for demonstrating one possible approach for storing annotations, created by the Prizm Content Connect viewer, in a SQLServer database.
+The following is sample code for demonstrating one possible approach for storing annotations, created by the PrizmDoc viewer, in a SQLServer database.

 ## Strategy